-2. Calendar Conflicts.
-If any counsel discovers a calendar conflict with a scheduled appearance in a court of a more senior district judge, counsel must inform opposing counsel and the Courtroom Deputy Clerk ("CRD") via the chambers' email address at: WLH_Chambers@cacd.uscourts.gov as soon as possible and not later than three (3) business days before the scheduled appearance.
-Counsel should attempt to agree on a new date to accommodate the calendar conflict.
+SRM_Chambers@cacd.uscourts.gov as soon as possible and not later than three (3) business days before the scheduled appearance.
+Counsel should try to agree on a new date to accommodate the calendar conflict.
 Counsel must propose a new date by Stipulation and Proposed Order.